jeeberhardt/visualize/README.md

 For some reasons I cannot explain (for now), PyMOL doesn't work with the Anaconda distribution.
 So I will recommand you to install PyMOL using the python already installed on your Pc (Ubuntu/Debian or MacOS).

-**If you ahave already install Anaconda**

-First, you need to check the PATH environment variable:
+**If you ahave already install Anaconda**, you need to modify the PATH environment variable.

 ```bash
 echo $PATH
 ```

-You should have something like that if you have Anaconda properly installed
+You should have something like that if you have Anaconda properly installed:
 ```bash
 /home/eberhardt/Applications/anaconda/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games
 ```

-Set the new PATH without Anaconda
+Set the new PATH without Anaconda:
 ```bash
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games
 ```